Physical Hazards

 Distillations

-• Do not overheat the liquid.
-Superheating can result in decomposition and uncontrolled reactions.
+• Avoid overheating the liquid.
+Superheating can lead to decomposition or uncontrolled reactions.

-• Evacuate the assembly gradually to minimize bumping.
+• Evacuate the apparatus gradually to reduce the risk of sudden boiling.

 General Guidelines for use of Glass Under Vacuum

-• Use a shield between the user and any glass under vacuum or wrap the glass with tape to contain any glass in the event of an implosion.
+• Use a protective shield between the user and vacuum glassware, or wrap glassware with tape to contain fragments in the event of an implosion.

-• Hand-blown glassware should not be subjected to vacuum unless it has been appropriately annealed.
+• Hand-blown glassware must not be used under vacuum unless it has been properly annealed to relieve internal stress.

 Vacuum pumps

-• Cold traps should be used to prevent pump oil from being contaminated which can create a hazardous waste.
+• Use cold traps to prevent contamination of pump oil, which can turn into hazardous waste.

-• Ensure all belts and other moving parts are properly guarded.
+• Ensure that all belts and moving parts are properly guarded to prevent injury.

 Glassware Washing